 5.8 What is Karaoke-CD?

 Karaoke-CD is the old name of the Video-CD standard.
-It dates back to 1993 when the standard was set up by Philips and JVC and the support of Sony and Matsushita was not yet there (they joined some time later when the name was changed into Video-CD).
-Karaoke-CD was -as its name already shows- mainly intented for karaoke applications in Japan.
+It dates back to 1993 when the standard was defined by Philips and JVC, and the support of Sony and Matsushita was not yet there (they joined some time later when the name was changed into Video-CD and the version number of the spec was increased to 1.1).
+Karaoke-CD was -as its name already says- mainly intended for karaoke applications in Japan.
 The system uses MPEG-1 audio and video, and is based on the CD-i Bridge specification.
-Therefore, Karaoke-CD is completely compatible with CD-i players among others.
+Therefore, Karaoke-CDs are playable on CD-i players.

 5.9 What is Photo-CD?

 The Photo-CD system was defined jointly by Philips and Kodak in 1991.
-The system allows for the storage of very high quality photographic images on a compact disc.
-The system is based on the CD-i Bridge specification to allow for the playback of Photo-CD discs on CD-i players, Photo-CD players (an overview of all Photo-CD players is available in the Related Technologies section of this site) and other systems.
+The system allows for the storage of high quality photographic images on a compact disc.
+The system is based on the CD-i Bridge specification to allow for the playback of Photo-CD discs on CD-i players, dedicated Photo-CD players (an overview of all Photo-CD players is available in the Related Technologies section of this site) and other systems including some game consoles.

 Photo-CD was introduced as a complete consumer service product.
 Consumers were able to request for a Photo-CD when they brought their 35mm film to a Kodak photo-finisher for development.
-The resulted disc contained all of the photos in a variety of image resolution qualities.
-The disc could be returned to the photo-finisher to add more photo's, up to a total of slightly over 100 pictures.
-For this, the multi session feature was added to the CD-Recordable definition in the Orange Book.
+The resulting disc contained all of the photos in a variety of image resolution qualities.
+The disc could be returned to the photo-finisher to add more photos, up to a total of slightly over 100 pictures.
+For this, the multi session feature was added to the CD-Recordable specification in the Orange Book.

-The pictures on a Photo-CD a coded according to a Kodak-developed compression technique called Photo YCC.
-This algorithm makes use of the fact that the human eye is far less sensible for color differences than for changes in brightness in a picture.
+The pictures on a Photo-CD are encoded according to a Kodak-developed compression technique called Photo YCC.
+This algorithm takes advantage of the fact that the human eye is far less sensible to color differences than to changes in brightness in a picture.
 This reduces the size of a scanned picture from 18 MB to 3 to 6 MB per 'Image Pack'.
-Each picture is stored in an Image Pack, which containes one picture in 5 resolutions: Base/16 (192 x 128), Base/4 (384 x 256), Base (768 x 512), 4Base (1536 x 1024) and 16Base (3072 x 2048).
+Each picture is stored in an Image Pack, which contains one picture in 5 resolutions: Base/16 (192 x 128), Base/4 (384 x 256), Base (768 x 512), 4Base (1536 x 1024) and 16Base (3072 x 2048).
 These different resolutions can be used for a variety of purposes: the smallest ones can be used to produce a thumbnail overview on screen, the middle resolution can be used to show the picture in high quality on a TV screen, the 4Base resolution is used to zoom in on a particular area of a picture and the highest resolution can be used to make photographic quality prints.
-The latter one makes Photo-CD an excellent and durable storage medium.
+The latter one made Photo-CD an excellent and durable storage medium.